rusdes/video-timestamp-and-summary-generator/README.md

 is the last convolutional layer in the InceptionV3 ar- chitecture.
 CNN encoder and a RNN decoder is used for the entire model.

+Presented at [The International Conference on Advances in Computer Engineering & Communication Technology (2021)](http://icacet.in/) (Paper ID:66)